natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Renown.md

 <!-- ''Talk about the vehicle's armour.
 Note the most well-defended and most vulnerable zones, e.g. the ammo magazine.
 Evaluate the composition of components and assemblies responsible for movement and manoeuvrability.
 Evaluate the survivability of the primary and secondary armaments separately.
 Don't forget to mention the size of the crew, which plays an important role in fleet mechanics.
 Save tips on preserving survivability for the "Usage in battles" section.
 If necessary, use a graphical template to show the most well-protected or most vulnerable points in the armour.'' -->
 Being designed with speed as the main priority, the Renown's armour is quite thin for a capital ship.
 Most of the Renown's citadel sides were covered with 228.6 mm of RHA, save for the bow and stern bulkheads that were only covered with 101.6 mm and 76.2 mm of armour, respectively.
 Because of this, the Renown's bulkheads will be obvious weak spots that most battleship can easily overmatch and potentially sends the ship to the bottom of the ocean via magazine detonation.

 Speaking of magazines, the Renown's main ammo racks are located just a bit below the waterline.
-As the belt armour only covers a few meters underwater, this will leave her magazines vulnerable to any incoming diving shots and torpedoes, even from a heavy cruiser.
+Unfortunately, as the ship is currently modelled in game, the vessel is sitting roughly a metre or two higher in the water as it should be for a fully loaded 1944 Renown, meaning that the ship is highly vulnerable to shells hitting the unprotected hull below the main armour belt, especially given that the damage model of the ship is currently missing an extension to the sloped armour deck designed to protect from hits below the belt, all of this resulting in diving shells easily being able to pass through a small distance of water and then right into unprotected ammunition stores.

 On the bright side, the Renown's massive profile and spread-out crew distribution also allows the ship to tank several hits from the enemies should they be unable to hit your ammo racks.
 As such, prioritize your damage control on crew conservation and do not repair the damaged modules when not necessary.